 - Help the person actualize the loss.

-- Help the person identify and express feeling of anger, guilt, fear, anxiety, sorrow.
+- Help the person identify and express anger, guilt, fear, anxiety, and sorrow.

 - Work with the person on living without the deceased/person/situation/job/status/income

 - Aid emotional withdrawal from loss